How to Make a Compost Bin From Pallets

 5. Screw in a hook and eye latch near the top of each door.

-6. Optional: For additional stability, you can add a plate bracket at each rear corner and hammer lengths of rebar in on the outer sides of the walls.
+6. Optional: For additional stability, you can add a plate bracket at each rear corner and a hammer length rebar on the outer sides of the walls.
 To help prevent any of your composting materials from escaping the bin, you can wrap the bin in wire mesh, and attach it with u-shaped nails or a staple gun.

 3 Bay Pallet Compost Bin

-Over time, to make a really efficient composting system you may wish to add additional compost bins alongside the first.
-Three bays makes composting easy because it allows for the three main stages of composting.
-Bay 1 is the active bay, which you’re currently adding composting materials to.
+Over time, to make a really efficient composting system, you may wish to add additional compost bins alongside the first.
+Three bays make composting easy because they allow for the three main stages of composting.
+Bay 1 is the active bay to which you’re currently adding composting materials.
 Bay 2 has been filled and is rotting down.
 Bay 3 contains ready-to-use mature compost.

 About The Author